BlueAndi/Pixelix/README.md

 * Temperature and humidity sensors DHTx
 * Temperature and humidity sensors SHT3x
 * Digitial microphone INMP441 for some sound reactive stuff.

+## Recommendation
+Its recommended to use a development board with 8 MB flash or more.
+4 MB flash modules are still supported, but the functionality is limited.
+Also recommended is to use a esp32 dual core variant, which provides more processing power.

 # Installation
 The following steps are necessary for the first time and to get PIXELIX initial running on the target.
 Once it runs, later on the firmware and filesystem can be updated via the PIXELIX webinterface.